mm53bar/plow/README.md

 # Bash Deployment with Plow#

-Capistrano is a great tool but hard to customize or extend.
-There isn't good documentation and the code is somewhat hard to read.
+I've been rethinking my use of capistrano.
+My config files seem bloated with settings that are less about deployment and more about configuration.
+My callbacks are getting out of control.
+Going with a [git-based strategy](https://github.com/blog/470-deployment-script-spring-cleaning) requires replacing a bunch of standard tasks.

+Ultimately, it seems like Capistrano is more of a platform than a tool.
+I still like it but I want to see what else might work.

-So I decided to see what I could do if I just whipped up a few simple bash scripts that would do the deployment for me.
+I decided to see what I could do if I just whipped up a few simple bash scripts that would do the deployment for me.
+No callbacks and leveraging the [foreman config that I already have](http://www.12factor.net/config).

 The idea here is that you take plow and customize it to your liking.
 I use bluepill to manage my unicorns.
 Don't use bluepill?
 Fine by me!
 Fork the repo and update `bin/deploy` to restart unicorn directly.
 You're only going to have to change [one line of code](https://github.com/mm53bar/plow/blob/master/bin/deploy#L32).